 For example, a sensor or thermal sensor as a microDig Hot Brand sensor, covers -40°C to 100°C will be able to make the case.
 But, if there is a temperature fault that fate of this framework, the electronic components of the satellite can have problems of operation.
 On the land too.

-How long is the mission of the satellite?
-And, what can it do?
+How long is the mission of a satellite?
+And, what it can do?